 Definitely.
 We are home to a large, urban, community hospital with a high acuity population and multiple subspecialty services providing the full gamut of care.
 The diverse patient population you see at our home campuses will also be augmented by rotations at Shock Trauma in Maryland and pediatric exposure at Penn State Hershey Medical Center.
 The culmination of these opportunities is unique.

-You will see and treat pediatric patients all day and every day on each of our campuses at UPMC in central Pa.
+You will see and treat pediatric patients at each of our UPMC ED sites.
+In addition, UPMC Children's at Harrisburg is a newly renovated pediatric unit at Harrisburg that has growing access to pediatric subspecialty care, including critical care.
 These experiences provide a thorough, longitudinal community pediatric experience.
 We also rotate through the Pediatric Emergency Department at Penn State Hershey to provide experiences in tertiary pediatric care on a longitudinal basis--ie spread throughout the year so you get exposure to all the seasonal illnesses too.
 In addition, residents will get to see the sickest of the sick through their PICU rotation, also at Penn State Hershey.

 As a large urban hospital we see both penetrating and blunt trauma.
 You will also rotate as a PGY2 and a PGY3 at UMD Shock Trauma, a large tertiary trauma referral center.
 The trauma experience at UPMC in central Pa. is truly the best of both worlds, providing you a balanced education with both a community and tertiary care center perspective on trauma care, with a high level of exposure at both.
 No matter where you choose to practice when you graduate, you will be prepared.

 We may be a new program but we certainly aren’t new to teaching!
 We accepted our inaugural class July 2019 and hit the ground running!
 We are excited to soon welcome our 3rd class of residents.
-We also had the pleasure of adopting 2 orphaned Hanehman residents last year, both of whom have graduated.
+We also had the pleasure of adopting 2 orphaned Hanehman residents in 2020, both of whom have graduated.

-The UPMC in central Pa.
-Emergency Department has been teaching students and residents for many years.
+The UPMC Harrisburg's Emergency Department has been teaching students and residents for many years.
 We have had a formal medical student curriculum, complete with weekly didactics and monthly sim labs.
 Emergency Medicine residents from a nearby program rotate through our department during their second year and consistently rate their experiences very highly.
-In addition, we have off-service residents from UPMC Pinnacle who rotate through the department.
+In addition, we have off-service residents from UPMC in central Pa. who rotate through the department.
 We know how to educate, and this past year we simply expanded to our own program.

 We are the perfect opportunity for trailblazers in Emergency Medicine.
 Our initial classes will help shape the future and feel of the program for years to come.

-By training at UPMC in central Pa. you will benefit from an experienced faculty who are excited to teach, as well as getting the benefit of a program with a personalized approach who will do things “right” from the start--instead of a program trying “to fix” or “change” deep rooted problems.
+By training at UPMC Harrisburg you will benefit from an experienced faculty who are excited to teach, as well as getting the benefit of a program with a personalized approach who will do things “right” from the start--instead of a program trying “to fix” or “change” deep rooted problems.
 We aim to graduate clinically excellent emergency physicians who can practice anywhere, and do anything.